Skip to Main Content

 International Production Experience

-Costume professionals experienced on international productions filmed across Peru's spectacular diversity — from coastal Lima to the Andes, Sacred Valley, and Amazon, handling extreme altitude and climate conditions.
+Our costume professionals work on global shoots across Peru's varied settings, from coastal Lima to the Andes, Sacred Valley, and Amazon.
+They handle extreme altitude and climate conditions.

 03.